Best Hotels Near Disneyland

 Note that off-site hotels can creep up in price, too.
 The hotel shortage in the area even impacts off-site prices during tourist seasons (think any time school is out of session), as well as when there is an event at the Anaheim Convention Center.
 For this reason, we recommend booking a hotel near Disneyland far in advance most of the time.
 (Exceptions to this are the off-season, such as late August through early October and January through early March–last minute bargains can be found then.)

-Even if you’re hotel does happen to be further from the Esplanade than Disneyland Hotel or Paradise Pier Hotel (which are both around 10-15 minutes away), there’s still a good chance your hotel will be within walking distance.
+Even if your hotel does happen to be farther from the Esplanade than Disneyland Hotel or Pixar Place Hotel, there’s still a good chance your hotel will be within walking distance.
 You can–and should–easily be able to book a hotel within walking distance from Disneyland.
-Even if for some reason you book a hotel that isn’t within walking distance, chances are you can cheaply get to it via a hotel shuttle that it offers, or the Anaheim Resort Transit.

 The upside to the lack of perks for on-site hotels at Disneyland Resort is that they are not really needed in the first place.
 The entire Anaheim Resort District (which includes Disneyland Resort and the off-site hotels) is far more compact than Walt Disney World, and is fairly easy to navigate entirely by foot.
 Moreover, Disneyland has that laid back “Californian” atmosphere, and requires far less planning, in general.

-Off-site hotels are cheaper, can be just as close to the parks, and offer most of the same perks as on-site Disney-owned hotels with the very big exception of early access.
+Turning back to Disneyland to wrap this up, there are a lot of selling points for the off-site hotels in Anaheim.
+They are cheaper, can be just as close to the parks, and offer most of the same perks as on-site Disney-owned hotels with the very big exception of early access.
 The actual biggest reason to stay in a Disney-owned hotel at Disneyland is if you want the Disney theming and environment.

 If you’re still unsure of where to stay, we’d encourage you to read our full post that Ranks & Reviews Hotels Near Disneyland.
 In these reviews, you can see photos of the rooms and the premises, plus our analysis of whether each hotel is worth staying at, to whom it will appeal, and what our ideal nightly price point is for each hotel.
 We think these reviews will be really helpful if you’re thinking of booking a hotel near Disneyland.